 Find Hong Kong’s best burgers at The Burger Shop by Shake ’em Buns at 76 Wellington Street, Central Hong Kong, burgeRoom at 7 Caroline Hill, Causeway Bay or The Big Bite at Kar Fu Building, Java Road, Northpoint.

 Chances are you’ll see quite a few street vendors selling delicious traditional egg waffles as you stroll around town, but what are they?
 Well, they’re basically just a waffle with spherical bubbles all over them.
 They’re an eggy batter cooked fresh and served hot, often plan or with fruit and other flavourings like strawberry, chocolate and coconut.
 These are one of the most popular street snacks you can find in Hong Kong, so you want to make sure you try them.
 If you don’t make a trip to Oddies while you’re in HK to try their out-of-this-world concoctions, you’re mad.

 7. HK Milk Tea

 If you love tea then there’s a chance you’re going to love HK style Milk Tea!
 What is it?
 Well it’s black tea served with condensed milk and it’s really delicious.
-It originated during the British Colonial rule over Hong Kong and came about because the Brits, of course, love afternoon tea.
-Milk Tea is an evolution of this, except the tradition milk and sugar was substituted for condensed milk. it has since become famous, so much so you can buy small bottles from bakeries, which are brewed and packaged daily.
+It originated during the British Colonial rule over Hong Kong and came about because of the Brits, of course, who love afternoon tea.
+Milk Tea is an evolution of this, except the tradition milk and sugar, was substituted for condensed milk. it has since become famous, so much so you can buy small bottles from bakeries, which are brewed and packaged daily.
 It’s definitely a must-try!